Frequently Asked Questions

 United States Truck Driving School offers Job Placement assistance for careers in the trucking industry for its students and graduates in good standing with the school.
 We partner with several trucking company recruiters who routinely visit our campuses.
 We can also help with interviews, resumes, and the application processes.
 Visit our Job Placement webpage for more information.

-To get started, please fill out the form on this page and one of our Admissions Representatives will contact you.
+To get started, please start an application and one of our Admissions Representatives will contact you.
 You may also call to speak to a representative at the campus you are interested in.
-Learn more by visiting our Contact Us webpage.
+Learn more by visiting our application page.

 No, at this point and time, none of our campuses provide housing options for students.